franko/regress-pro/README.rst

  * regression of reflectivity spectra at normal incidence
  * regression of ellipsometry spectra with a given angle of incidence
  * algorithms to perform grid search of best solutions
- * different models for material dispersion curves: harmonic oscillators model, cauchy model and lookup model
+ * different models for material dispersion curves: harmonic oscillators model, cauchy model, tauc-lorentz and lookup model
  * simultaneous fit of multiple spectra with common and individual parameters
  * user-friendly graphical user interface

-In version 1.4 the following features have been added:

- * ability to perform regression on dispersion curves based on a given model
- * interactive fit of experimental data

-alongside with many other improvements in usability and the introduction of a new plotting style based on the anti-grain library of Maxim Shemarev.
+Since version 2.0 all the operations can be performed from the user interface without the need of writing a script.
+The film stack an the fit recipe can be easily created and modified using the interface.
+In the same spirit the dispersions model can be easily created, inspected and modified.

 License
 -------